Safari experts & storytellers. Since 1991

 Simon Espley - CEO, Africa Geographic

-The herds move continuously in a clockwise direction, from Tanzania's southern Serengeti, through the Ngorongoro Conservation Area, the Loliondo Game Controlled Area, and the Grumeti Reserve.
+The herds move from Tanzania's southern Serengeti, through the Ngorongoro Conservation Area, the Loliondo Game Controlled Area, and the Grumeti Reserve.
 They then leave Tanzania briefly to spend time in the Maasai Mara in Kenya, which borders Serengeti National Park to the north, before heading back south to resume the journey.
-Most of the Great Migration occurs in the far larger Serengeti than the Maasai Mara.

 The Great Migration is an ongoing, circular migration across the Serengeti (Tanzania) and Maasai Mara (Kenya) savannahs, as wildebeest and zebra herds follow the rains and green grass.
 You can follow the herds throughout the year, but the most rewarding migration months are the following: